Todoist MCP server

 • A Todoist account and API key

-• The Claude desktop app (which supports MCP)
+• Claude desktop app that supports MCP

 Manual Installation

-1. Install dependencies and build the application:
+Install and build the server:

 npm install